 10.4 The indemnifications provided here shall be contingent upon the Indemnified Party promptly notifying the Indemnifying Party (“Client” or “NAMSA” as the case may be) of a Claim and providing reasonable cooperation and tendering to the Indemnifying Party, and its insurer, full authority to defend or settle the Claim or suit.
 The Indemnified Party has the right to participate (at its own expense) in the Claim or suit and in selecting counsel therefore.
-Notwithstanding the foregoing, the Indemnifying Party shall not settle any Claim hereunder without the Indemnified Party’s written consent, which consent shall not be unreasonably withheld.
+Notwithstanding the foregoing, the Indemnifying Party shall not settle any Claim hereunder without the Indemnified Party’s written consent, which consent shall not be unreasonably withheld, conditioned or delayed.

-LIMITATION ON DAMAGES; LIABILITY
+11. LIMITATION ON DAMAGES; LIABILITY

 THESE LIMITATIONS ON LIABILITY WERE AND ARE AN EXPRESS PART OF THE BARGAIN BETWEEN THE PARTIES AND WERE A CONTROLLING FACTOR IN SETTING THE FEES APPLICABLE TO THIS PROJECTAGREEMENT.
 THE LIMITATIONS ON LIABILITY SET FORTH IN THIS PROJECT AGREEMENT SHALL APPLY REGARDLESS OF THE SUCCESS OR EFFECTIVENESS OF ANY OF THE REMEDIES PROVIDED FOR UNDER THIS PROJECT AGREEMENT.